 The bed-probing process should be run every time your printer may undergo changes in dimensionality.

 This includes but is not limited to:

 AON3D recommends probing the bed before every print, however if you are running multiple prints consecutively without significant changes to the bed or tools, you may find it unnecessary to probe again.

 If using both toolheads, you will need to probe the bed using both.
 This prevents any error that may exist on one tool from influencing the other, as well as ensuring that if one tool is out of service, the other can function normally.

-Each tool has its own mesh and probe offset and should be treated as an independent calibration.
-By default, meshes are set to 20mm at all points, and the probe offset is 3mm.
-This in effect results in the bed having a zero point 23mm below the z-endstops.
+To create the multi-point topographic mesh, the machine uses the toolhead to probe the bed in a grid of points.
+The probed values are then interpolated into the topographic mesh.
+Each tool has its own mesh and Z offset and should be treated as an independent calibration.
+By default, meshes are set to a flat 20mm at all points, and the Z offset is 3mm.
+This results in the bed having a zero point that is 23mm below the Z end stops.

 These default values are only present until overwritten!
 Once you have probed the bed, the mesh will be saved to the last recorded values.